Rails: How to Use Greater Than/Less Than in Active Record where Statements

 For example, if I want to find all users created within the last week, I would

-ask for all users from my User
+ask for all users from my User model in which the column updated_at is

-greater than 1 week ago, or 1.week.ago
+greater than 1 week ago, or 1.week.ago.

 1. Using Ruby’s Infinity Range (Best)